gve-sw/spark-bot-google-vision/README.md

 # Spark Bot with Google Vision API integration

-This Spark Bot uses Google Vision to analyze a pictures sent to it.
+This Spark Bot uses Google Vision to analyze pictures sent to it.
 You can either send a URL of an image or you can post the image itself into the spark room.